fischerf/relatelang/README.md

 ensure Agent maximizes expected_future_reward.
 ```

 Expected Behavior: The system models a reinforcement learning agent's interaction with its environment, including state transitions, actions, and rewards.
-The RelateScript formulation captures the essential components and relationships of a reinforcement learning system.
+The RelateLang formulation captures the essential components and relationships of a reinforcement learning system.

 ### 6.3 Scenario 3: Medical Research - Clinical Study

-This example demonstrates how RelateScript can be used to structure and monitor clinical trials.
+This example demonstrates how RelateLang can be used to structure and monitor clinical trials.

 ```plaintext
 define Patient as "A participant in the clinical study".